Pandemic seems to be leveling off in U.S., but numbers remain troublingly high, experts say

 “We believe this pledge will help ensure public confidence in the rigorous scientific and regulatory process by which covid-19 vaccines are evaluated and may ultimately be approved,” the executives wrote in a joint statement.
 The Wall Street Journal first reported Friday that a statement from the companies was forthcoming.

-Trump’s desire to deliver a vaccine — or at least convince the public that one is very near — by the time voters decide whether to elect him to a second term is in part a campaign gambit to improve his standing with an electorate that overwhelmingly disapproves of his management of the pandemic.
+Trump’s desire to deliver a vaccine — or at least convince the public that one is very near — by Election Day is in part a campaign gambit to improve his standing with an electorate that overwhelmingly disapproves of his management of the pandemic.

 Also Tuesday, Senate Majority Leader Mitch McConnell (R-Ky.) announced plans to vote on a slimmed-down coronavirus relief bill this week.